 Intuition is one of the hardest functions to explain in words; some people describe it as a “sixth sense”.
-Unlike sensing, which is focused on the concrete and the practical, the “sensory” world that we can see, hear, smell and taste; intuition is about unseen things; meanings, possibilities, and concepts.
+Unlike sensing, which is focused on the concrete and physical world that we can see, hear, smell, and taste; intuition is focused on unseen things; meanings, possibilities, and concepts.
 It’s a way of being able to know something without being able to explain exactly how you arrived at that point.

 Everyone Uses Intuition

-Even the ‘S’ personality types use intuition; everyone has to use it to get by in life.
+Even the ‘S’ personality types (ISFJ, ESTPs, etc,.) use intuition!
+Everyone has to use it to get by in life.
 Every function; thinking, feeling, sensing, intuition, is essential to leading a balanced life.
-People with a sensor preference just use sensing before they use intuition; so their intuition isn’t as advanced.
+People with a sensing preference just use sensing before they use intuition; so their intuition isn’t as advanced.
 Sensors will use intuition as their third or fourth preference, and it will be their least-preferred method of perceiving the world around them.

-Okay, so how do I know if I use extraverted or introverted intuition?
+Okay, so what kind of intuitive am I?
+How do I know if I use Extraverted or Introverted Intuition?

-Well, if you’ve figured out your Myers Briggs type then it’s easy.
+If you’ve figured out your Myers Briggs type then it’s easy.
 If you don’t know your Myers Briggs Type, you can keep on reading and you should be able to figure it out.
-We’ll start with extraverted intuition, then go on to introverted intuition.
+We’ll start with Extraverted Intuition (Ne), then go on to Introverted Intuition (Ni).

 The types above are going to be the most skilled at using extraverted intuition (or Ne for short), with ENFPs and ENTPs having the highest mastery of this function.

-The four types listed above are going to rely on sensing before they access extraverted intuition; however they will still prefer extraverted intuition to introverted intuition, which they will hardly use at all (or never).
+The four types listed above are going to rely on sensing before they access extraverted intuition; however, they will still prefer Extraverted Intuition to Introverted Intuition, which they will hardly use at all.

-Extraverted intuition is the ability to see possibilities, potential, and hidden patterns everywhere.
-Where extraverted sensing is about taking in information through the five senses and acting on it, extraverted intuition is about taking in information that is largely theoretical; concepts, thoughts, ideas.
+Extraverted intuition (Ne) is the ability to see possibilities, potential, and hidden patterns everywhere.
+Where Extraverted Sensing (Se) focuses on taking in information through the five senses and acting on it, Extraverted Intuition is about taking in information that is largely theoretical.
+Concepts, thoughts, ideas are the focus of Extraverted Intuitives.
 This is why, usually, extraverted sensors are skilled at sports, weaponry, cooking, or anything that involves the physical world.
-Extraverted intuitors are skilled at coming up with ideas, concepts, and possibilities.
-They’re the Dr. Seusse’s, the Oscar Wilde’s, the Walt Disney’s of the world.
+They are also good at seeing in-the-moment opportunities and getting involved in them.
+Extraverted intuition types are skilled at coming up with ideas, concepts, and possibilities.
+They look at their surroundings and see numerous connections and possibilities that they want to explore.
+Ne-users are the Dr. Seusse’s, the Oscar Wilde’s, and the Walt Disney’s of the world.

-Extraverted intuitors (or Ne users as we’ll call them for short) are always looking to the future to see what could be.
-They love the world of limitless possibilities, and keep their minds open to constant growth and improvement.
+Ne-users (NP personality types) are always looking to the future to see what could be.
+They love the world of limitless possibilities and keep their minds open to constant growth and improvement.
 They tend to be very creative people, which is why the world of artists, musicians, and writers is full of Ne users.
-They desire new and novel experiences, and often become restless if left in a routine, unchanging place in life.
+They desire new and novel experiences and often become restless if left in a routine, unchanging place in life.

 Another trait of Ne users is their ability to make obscure connections between seemingly unrelated things.
 The Ne user can see two very different topics and bring them together in a way that can be surprising to many, and often gives the Ne user an off-beat sense of humor.

 The minds of Ne users often move at a frenetic pace.
-They often seem restless, scattered, and are sometimes plagued with ADD or ADHD.
-They want life to be exciting and full of fun and discovery; and often times find sleep to be a boring waste of time.
+They often seem restless, absorbed in thoughts, and enthusiastic about sharing those thoughts.
+They want life to be exciting and full of fun and discovery; and oftentimes find sleep to be a boring waste of time.
 For this reason, they can have erratic sleep patterns or suffer from insomnia.
-They want to constantly be taking in new information, and don’t like to ‘shut off’ their minds.
-Trying to sleep with a Ne user can be frustrating for a sensor, because they will constantly be bringing up new ideas when the sensor is more likely to be shutting down and quicker to fall asleep.
+They want to constantly be taking in new information and don’t like to shut off their minds.
+Trying to sleep with a Ne user can be frustrating for a sensor because the intuitive will constantly be bringing up new ideas when the sensor is more likely to be winding down for sleep.

-People with auxiliary extraverted intuition (INTPs and INFPs) will probably relate to most of the things above; but it may not be as extreme.
-They will channel the intuition first through either introverted thinking or introverted feeling.
-This can make them seem a little more quiet or focused than ENFPs or ENTPs, who use Ne as their dominant function.
+People with auxiliary extraverted intuition (INTPs and INFPs) will probably relate to most of the things above, but their experience may not be as extreme.
+They will channel the intuition first through either Introverted thinking (Ti) or Introverted Feeling (Fi).
+This can make them seem a little quieter or focused than ENFPs or ENTPs, who use Ne as their dominant function.

 The types above will be the most skilled Ni (introverted intuition) users; with INFJs and INTJs having the highest mastery of this function.